stevenpersia/netflix-desktop-app/README.md

 ## Overview

-Tired of having to log on to the Netflix site to see your favorite shows?
-Install the Netflix desktop app and enjoy!
+Tired of having to connect to Netflix site to see your favorite shows when you are on your computer ?
+Install the Netflix desktop app and enjoy !

 Of course, all rights are reserved for Netflix.